LucasSD/untappd-stats/README.md

 7 - install numpy by typing ```pip install numpy``` into the UNIX terminal.
 8 - install pandas by typing ```pip install pandas``` into the UNIX terminal.
 9 - install matplotlib by typing ```pip install matplotlib``` into the UNIX terminal.
-10 - run by typing ```python Untappd_Beer_Analyser.py``` into the UNIX terminal.
+10 - run by typing ```python beer_analyser.py``` into the UNIX terminal.

 ## To use:

-Click on open and select the file called "Untappd beers.csv".
-A pdf document of multiple bar charts will appear in the same directory as your csv file.
-If you are an Untappd user and have your own csv file from Untappd, use that to check out your own stats!
+Click on open and select the file called "untappd_beers_raw.csv".
+A pdf document of multiple bar charts will appear in the same directory as your CSV file.
+If you are an Untappd user and have your own CSV file from Untappd, use that to check out your own stats!

 ## Quick Demo (to be updated)